-Every employee, officer and director is expected to be aware of, familiar with and comply with the Company's FCPA Policy, as in effect from time to time.
-All employees, officers and directors must comply with the Anti-Bribery and Corrupt Practices Laws, which, among other things, prohibit payments and offers of payments of anything of value to foreign officials, political parties, or candidates for foreign political office, in order to get, keep or direct business.
+Every employee, officer and director is expected to be aware of, familiar with and comply with the Company's Anti-Corruption/Anti-Bribery Policy, as in effect from time to time.
+All employees, officers and directors must comply with the Anti-Bribery and Corrupt Practices Laws, which, among other things, prohibit payments and offers of payments of anything of value to foreign Government Officials, political parties, or candidates for foreign political office, in order to get, keep or direct business or secure an improper advantage.
 Payments made indirectly through intermediaries, such as sales agents and consultants, when circumstances indicate that such payments are being passed along for prohibited purposes, are also illegal.
-In addition to prohibiting certain actions, the Anti-Bribery and Corrupt Practices Laws require internal accounting controls and record keeping by the Company in connection with payments by it or its foreign subsidiaries.
+In addition to prohibiting certain actions, the Anti-Bribery and Corrupt Practices Laws require internal accounting controls and record keeping by the Company in connection with payments by it or its subsidiaries.

-Any employee, officer or director who violates the Company's FCPA Policy will be subject to disciplinary action, including but not limited to suspension or dismissal.
+Any employee, officer or director who violates the Company's Anti-Corruption/Anti-Bribery Policy will be subject to disciplinary action, including but not limited to suspension or dismissal.